 De facto custodians can be grandparents, stepparents, and other relatives.
-But non-relatives can also be a de facto custodian.
+Non-relatives can also be a de facto custodian.

 - If someone is claiming to be a de facto custodian, does that affect my custody case?

 The judge first decides if the person claiming to be de facto custodian meets the legal rules to be a de facto custodian.
-If the judge decides the person IS a de facto custodian of your child, then the de facto custody has the same legal standing as the parent.
-This allows the de facto custodian go to and be a participate in the custody case.
+If the judge decides the person is a de facto custodian of your child, then the de facto custody has the same legal standing as the parent.
+This allows the de facto custodian to go to court and be a participant in the custody case.
 A de facto custodian can ask the judge for custody of your child.

 - What if I need a custody order but the other parent doesn’t live in Kentucky?

 Your custody case should be filed in your child’s “home state.”
 For KY to be seen as the “home state,” your child must have lived in Kentucky with you for at least 6 months in a row right before you file the case.
 If your child is under 6 months old but was born and lived here since birth, that also makes Kentucky their “home state.”

 Kentucky may also be considered as the child's home state if the child lives in another state right now, but Kentucky was the home state within 6 months before you filed the case and you still live here.
 It doesn’t matter if the other parent lives outside of Kentucky when figuring out your child’s home state.

 - What if child custody was already decided in another court?